 Nancy Drew: Iowa’s Heroine to the World

 Nancy Drew is the most popular female detective in fiction.
 Few know, however, that Nancy is an Iowa heroine and that her creator was Mildred Augustine of Ladora.
 Nancy Drew and Mildred Augustine are extraordinary role models for Iowa girls and boys, women and men.
-An academic pioneer (the first woman to earn a master’s degree from the University of Iowa’s School of Journalism), Augustine earned 6 airplane pilots’ licenses, including one for sea-planing; wrote 130 stories for young people; and continued her newspaper column “On the Go” through her 98th and last year of her life.
-Augustine wrote in the first Nancy Drew volume, The Secret of the Old Clock published in 1930, “Nancy Drew took pride in the fertility of her state and saw beauty in a crop of waving green corn as well as in the rolling hills and the expanse of prairie land.”
+An academic pioneer (the first woman to earn a master’s degree from the University of Iowa’s School of Journalism), Augustine earned six airplane pilots’ licenses, including one for sea-planing, wrote 130 stories for young people and wrote her newspaper column, “On the Go,” until her death at age 98.
+Augustine wrote in the first Nancy Drew volume, The Secret of the Old Clock, published in 1930, “Nancy Drew took pride in the fertility of her state and saw beauty in a crop of waving green corn as well as in the rolling hills and the expanse of prairie land.”
 This program, with lots of images, is meant to inspire young and old.

 The Charm of Diaries

-This multi-image program describes the value of diaries–as history, as literature, and more.
-Part of the charm of diaries and journals is that they come today in so many different forms–from the much-too-small 5-year locked diary to today’s blogs.
+This multi-image program describes the value of diaries as history, literature and more.
+Part of the charm of diaries and journals is that they come today in so many different forms—from the much-too-small 5-year locked diary to today’s blogs.
 One doesn’t have to write every day to be a sublime diarist.
 The program celebrates some of Iowa’s most famous diarists.